YokeshMohanraj/Tesla-ShowRoom/README.md

 So that once they receive the request from the Service engineers might go to the customer place and pick the vehicle.

  👉 The cases should be assigned properly.
 Then the details of the problem or issue should be tracked and once it is completed, the customer should be notified.

+ 👉👉!!!
+Only some of the Major Requriements are mentioned Here, Other than this there are requirements which are mentioned inside the document.
+Worked on both with Configuration requirements and Programattic requirements.  !!!👈👈